arleigh418/Web-Crawler/README.md

 # Web-crawler-with-Selenium
 This code is for web crawler with Selenium,you should download chromedriver first

 Important!
-If this web update, it may need to be modified.
+If the web update, it may need to be modified.

 It is a simple example for web crawler with selenium.This example is